 The data tells that women entrepreneurs have made great strides in recent years but despite this, barriers remain.
 The real picture of women's entrepreneurship depends on how we frame our understanding of entrepreneurs.
 This section reviews the data from a variety of sources to paint a picture of women entrepreneurs in Canada.
-The number of women owned businesses has increased by more than 50% from 2014 - 2017 but the number is still low: in 2017, 15.6% of SMEs with one employee were majority owned by women, up from 10% in 2014.13 While some are pushed and some are pulled, self employment among women is also growing rapidly and more than one third of selfemployed Canadians (37.4%) were women in 2019.14,15 Women and men entrepreneurs are different in terms of the industries where they are concentrated, the shape their enterprises take, and their borrowing and exporting behaviour.
+Womenowned small and medium enterprises(SMEs) accounted for 15.6% of SMEs in 2017, a share that has been fairly stable over the past decade.
+While some are pushed and some are pulled, self employment among women is also growing rapidly and more than one third of self-employed Canadians (37.4%) were women in 2019.14,15 Women and men entrepreneurs are different in terms of the industries where they are concentrated, the shape their enterprises take, and their borrowing and exporting behaviour.
 When additional layers of diversity are taken into account, the picture becomes even more complex - newcomer and racialized women, Indigenous women, women with disabilities, and women in rural and remote regions face different challenges which require different approaches.16,17